How to remove your work email from Apollo.io.

 Opens Apollo.io’s official privacy request page in a new tab.

-The nanny sends this exact removal request to Apollo.io and 13+ other B2B sales databases - all from your own Gmail, all properly cited, all tracked until confirmed.
-You connect Gmail once, she handles the rest.
+The nanny files this exact removal request with Apollo.io and 16+ other B2B sales databases — on your behalf as your authorized agent, properly cited, with your email as Reply-To and tracked until confirmed.
+One free scan to start; she handles the rest.

 What happens after you submit.